 Have fun with friends;

 Concept Comparison: Initially, I explored many different ideas to cover both players.
-Through arounds of critique, I narrowed down to only the Play-later concept.
+However, designing for both would expand the project scope.
+Through talking to team members, I narrowed down to only focus on the catalog players.

 Ideate, critique, & repeat

 How I organized ideas into actionable features within limited time

 Designing for the whole discovery flow was a huge scope to dig into.
 To clear my mind and keep focusing on the core experience, I mapped out user goals, problem statements and user tasks, and align them to actionable features and entry points.

 This map helped me to understand the scope of the project as well as the priority of feature needed in terms of communicating my vision.
 I was able to quickly decide on the key user flows.